 EndNote is a computer program that allows the user to organize their references, images and PDFs; search online bibliographic databases; and seamlessly create bibliographies in Microsoft Word.
 Tailored for those who have never used EndNote before and would like an introduction to this very powerful piece of software, the primary focus is on how to download the EndNote software, use databases, such as PubMed, to populate your EndNote library; and how to instantly move references from EndNote into your Microsoft Word documents in virtually any citation style!

-Learn how to harness the power of Prezi to create a dynamic presentation.
+Learn how to get started building presentations with Prezi.
 Prezi is a free interactive presentation tool that allows users to create and collaborate on visual presentations from any location.
-This one hour hands-on workshop will teach the basics of using Prezi, including how to set up an account, choose the right template for your presentation, and add the right effects to make your presentation stand out.
+This 90 minute hands-on workshop will teach the basics of using Prezi, including how to set up an account, choose the right template for your presentation, and add the right effects to make your presentation stand out.

 It is the policy of the Health Sciences Library instructors that workshops with fewer than three total registrants will be cancelled.
 Registrants will be notified as quickly as possible of any cancellations and will be given the opportunity to either register for another section or schedule an appointment with the instructor for a consultation.
 Signs will be posted in the library to inform possible "walk-ins" of any cancellations.